redis/redis-doc/commands/xrange.md

 in a specified time.
 This is very handy in order to access the history of past events in a stream.

+## Exclusive ranges

+The range is open (inclusive) by default, meaning that the reply can include entries with IDs matching the query's start and end intervals.
+It is possible to specify an open interval (exclusive) by prefixing the ID with the character `(`.

 ## Returning a maximum number of entries

 Using the **COUNT** option it is possible to reduce the number of entries